 Guided by the four pillars of the West of England’s existing cultural plan – skills, the economy, placemaking and well-being – the Assembly will create a series of recommendations that will help to define priorities for regional cultural output; what takes place and where, who is involved and how our regional offer is shaped and defined.

-We are collaborating with Wecil who are providing expertise on the sites features and accessibility, we know this is always a journey so if you have any feedback about the site please do get in contact with us.
+We are collaborating with WECIL who are providing expertise on the site’s features and accessibility.
+We know this is always a journey, so if you have any feedback about the site please do get in contact with us.

 THE PROJECT SO FAR: